Vrikshasana

 3. Health Benefits

-A high-protein vegan diet provides numerous health benefits, which we will explore in the next section.
+A high-protein diet provides numerous health benefits, which we will explore in the next section.

 5 Health Benefits of a Vegan Diet